-Once fertilization is done embryonic development starts and no more sperm can enter the ovary.
+Once fertilization is completed, embryonic development starts and no more sperm can enter the ovary.
 The fertilized ovule develops into a seed and ovary tissues develop as fleshy fruit which encloses the seed.

 The first stage of embryonic development includes division of the zygote into the upper terminal cell and lower basal cell.

 The basal cell develops into suspensor which helps in nutrition transport to the growing embryo.
 The terminal cell develops into proembryo.
-Further embryonic development into seed takes in an interval of time.
+Moreover, the embryonic development into seed takes in an interval of time.